awnumar/memguard/README.md

 ---

-This is a thread-safe package, designed to allow you to easily handle sensitive values in memory.
+This is a thread-safe package designed to allow you to easily and securely handle sensitive data in memory.
 It supports all major operating systems and is written in pure Go.

 ## Features

-* Interference from the garbage-collector is blocked by using system-calls to manually allocate memory.
+* All sensitive data is encrypted and authenticated in RAM using xSalsa20 and Poly1305 respectively.
+This is implemented with Go's native NaCl library.
+* Sensitive internal values (like encryption keys) are split and stored in multiple locations in memory and are regularly re-keyed and regenerated.
+* Instead of asking the Go runtime to allocate memory for us, we bypass it entirely and use system-calls to ask the kernel directly.
+This blocks interference from the garbage-collector.
-* It is very difficult for another process to find or access sensitive memory as the data is sandwiched between guard-pages.
+* It is difficult for another process to find or access sensitive memory as the data is sandwiched between guard-pages.
 This feature also acts as an immediate access alarm in case of buffer overflows.
-* Buffer overflows are further protected against using a random canary value.
+* Buffer overflows are further protected against by using a random canary value.
 If this value changes, the process will panic.
 * We try our best to prevent the system from writing anything sensitive to the disk.
-The data is locked to prevent swapping, system core dumps can be disabled, and the kernel is advised (where possible) to never include the secure memory in dumps.
+The data is locked to prevent swapping, system core dumps can be disabled, and the kernel is advised (where possible) to never dump secure memory.
-* True kernel-level immutability is implemented.
+* True (kernel-level) immutability is implemented.
 That means that if _anything_ attempts to modify an immutable container, the kernel will throw an access violation and the process will terminate.
 * All sensitive data is wiped before the associated memory is released back to the operating system.
 * Side-channel attacks are mitigated against by making sure that the copying and comparison of data is done in constant-time.
 * Accidental memory leaks are mitigated against by harnessing Go's own garbage-collector to automatically destroy containers that have run out of scope.

-Some of these features were inspired by [libsodium](https://github.com/jedisct1/libsodium), so credits to them.
+Some features were inspired by [libsodium](https://github.com/jedisct1/libsodium), so credits to them.

 Full documentation and a complete overview of the API can be found [here](https://godoc.org/github.com/awnumar/memguard).